jundalisay/superb/content/en/research/sarkar/farming/section-1/fiber.md

 Bihar | “ram taroi”
 Bengali | “dhenrash”

-Okra should not be fried because frying destroys its food value.
+**Okra should not be fried because frying destroys its food value.**

 To separate the fibre from the plant, cover the green stalk with soil for 3 weeks.

 Fine dhutis or traditional Indian men’s garments and other clothing can be made from the fibres.

 The mature plant is about 4 feet tall.
 The seeds contain 5% oil.
 If this proportion can be increased to 10% through research, okra can be used to produce commercial edible oil.

 Lady’s finger is already known as a vegetable, but if it can be developed as a fibre crop and oil seed as well, it will become extremely useful.

-There are two varieties of lady’s finger:
+There are 2 varieties of lady’s finger:
 - the green Varanasi variety, and
 - the indigenous variety.

 To prepare okra seeds for sprouting, put the seeds in warm water.
 After the water temperature has returned to normal, soak the seeds for 2 hours.

 The seeds should then be sown.

 ## Agave (Sisal, Agave americana)